-Performance and Support Services include business support functions and links with: IT; Procurement; Finance; Personnel; Workforce Planning; Corporate Governance; Information Governance; and Asset Management.
+Performance and Support Services support the work of all other services within Social Work Resources and embraces a range of business support functions and links with: IT; Procurement; Finance; Personnel; Workforce Planning; Corporate Governance; Information Governance; and Asset Management.
 Administration Services providing effective administration and communication support to all the service areas across the Resource.
-A dedicated team provide services and support in the areas of performance reporting, statutory planning, inspection, regulation, risk management, complaints, Scottish Government returns, statutory performance indicators, demographic profiles and trends, and management information requests as required.
-The PPE (Personal Protective Equipment) Hub developed since first lockdown, is now a service area currently with Performance and Support.
+A dedicated team of staff provides a range of services and support in the areas of performance reporting and statutory planning, inspection, regulation, and risk management which involves the provision of a range of i nformation which meets the following resource planning requirements, Scottish Government returns and statutory performance indicators; information to support planning, for example demographic profiles and trends, strategic needs analysis, management information requests as required by services and business needs.

-This Resource Plan has been prepared in the context of the COVID-19 pandemic and the measures the council has taken to minimise its spread, deal with its effects and support communities.
-The long-term impact on the council and its services, including the financial impact, will not be fully understood for some time.
+This Resource Plan has been prepared in the context of the COVID-19 pandemic and the measures the Council and its partners have taken to minimise its spread, deal with its effects and support communities.
+The long-term impact on the Council and its services, including the financial impact, will not be fully understood for some time.
 However, all Resources have prepared response plans which continue to be developed in parallel with the Resource Plans.
 In taking forward this plan it is incumbent on us to apply what we have learned over the last two years to ensure that we develop supports and services which are fit for purpose, sustainable and address the needs of vulnerable people across all our communities.

-Soumen Sengupta

-Director of Health and Social Care

-Social Work Resources
+Soumen Sengupta Director of Health and Social Care Social Work Resources